thiago-rezende/genetic-algorithm-study/README.md

 ```

 ## Project Structure
-- Each project within the folder will have a structure similar to the following.
+- Each project within the folder ``prjs`` will have a structure similar to the following.
 ```
 .                          # Project root.
 ├── resources              # Acquired information.